 Adult dental health

 Dental health in adults still varies with education and income, but we have scant information about the current differences.
-In the 2004 health and living conditions survey 75 per cent of college and university educated people reported good dental health, compared with 60 percent of high school graduates (Holst, 2008, Hauge Earth 2008).
+In the 2004 Health and living conditions survey 75 per cent of college and university educated people reported good dental health, compared with 60 percent of basic school graduates (Holst, 2008, Hauge Earth 2008).

 Dental health in elderly

 While many are satisfied with their dental health, despite missing teeth and maybe one or two prostheses, there are groups with largely unmet dental treatment needs, particularly those requiring nursing care.
-A study of people needing care who either lived at home or in an institution in 2004 shows that:
+A study from 2004 of people who needed care and who either lived at home or in an institution showed that: